 - associate mediator with the Family Panel of the Law Society Mediation Scheme;

 In 2016, Susan also participated as part of a pioneering group of senior family law practitioners who were trained as parenting coordinators through a program run by the Family Justice Courts, Singapore.
+Susan was assigned one of Singapore’s 1st 3 parenting coordinating cases from the Family Justice Courts.
 The work of these parenting coordinators is worthy as going forward, they serve to manage ongoing issues in high conflict custody and access cases.